UweTrottmann/SeriesGuide/README.md

 License
 -------

-Created in 2010 by Uwe Trottmann.
-Released into the [public domain](UNLICENSE).
+Created by [Uwe Trottmann](http://uwetrottmann.com/contact).
+Except where noted otherwise, released into the [public domain](UNLICENSE).
 Do not just copy, make it better.